icopy-site/awesome-cn/docs/awesome/awesome-theoretical-computer-science.md

 - [Oberguggenberger & Ostermann.
 Analysis for Computer Scientists: Foundations, Methods, and Algorithms](https://www.springer.com/gp/book/9783319911540) - Presents an algorithmic approach to mathematical analysis, with a focus on modelling and on the applications of analysis.
 ### Lecture Notes<a name=mathlogic_preliminaries_general_lecture_notes></a>
 - [Paluszynski.
 Calculus for Computer Scientists](https://www.math.uni.wroc.pl/~mpal/academic/2013/lecture_notes.pdf) - calculus lecture notes taught for undergrad computer science students
+## TCS Inspired<a name=mathlogic_preliminaries_tcs_inspired></a>
+### Lecture Videos Playlists<a name=mathlogic_preliminaries_tcs_inspired_lecture_videos_playlists></a>
+- [O'Donnell.
+CS Theory Toolkit](https://www.youtube.com/playlist?list=PLm3J0oaFux3ZYpFLwwrlv_EHH9wtH6pnX) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory - alternatively: [bilibili](https://www.bilibili.com/video/BV1Ry4y1e7zR)
+### Lecture Notes<a name=mathlogic_preliminaries_tcs_inspired_lecture_notes></a>
+- [Zhou.
+A Theorist's Toolkit](https://yuanz.web.illinois.edu/teaching/B609fa16/) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
+- [O'Donnell.
+A Theorist's Toolkit](https://www.cs.cmu.edu/~odonnell/toolkit13/) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
+- [Arora.
+Thinking Like a Theorist](https://www.cs.princeton.edu/courses/archive/fall07/cos597D/Site/lectopics.html) - It covers a large number of the math/CS topics that you need to know for reading and doing research in Computer Science Theory.
+- [Arora.
+A Theorist's Toolkit](https://www.cs.princeton.edu/courses/archive/fall02/cs597D/) - Aimed primarily at first and second year graduate students who plan to do research in theoretical computer science.
+We will introduce probabilistic, algebraic, combinatorial, and algorithmic methods useful in proofs.
 ## Discrete Mathematics<a name=mathlogic_preliminaries_discrete_mathematics></a>
 ### Lecture Notes<a name=mathlogic_preliminaries_discrete_mathematics_lecture_notes></a>
 - [Halpern.
 CS 2802: Discrete Structures - Honors.
 2020.
 Cornell](https://www.cs.cornell.edu/courses/cs2802/2020fa/cs2802-20f-notes.html) - Honors lecture notes on discrete math - [Homework](https://www.cs.cornell.edu/courses/cs2802/2020fa/cs2802-20f-homework.html)
 ### Books<a name=mathlogic_preliminaries_discrete_mathematics_books></a>
 - [Rosen.
 Discrete Mathematics and Its Applications](https://www.mheducation.com/highered/product/discrete-mathematics-applications-rosen/M9780073383095.html) - A canonical discrete math textbook, accessible for even high school students.
 - [Rosen.
 Handbook of Discrete and Combinatorial Mathematics](https://www.taylorfrancis.com/books/handbook-discrete-combinatorial-mathematics-kenneth-rosen-douglas-shier-wayne-goddard/e/10.1201/9781315156484) - A complete survey of roughly all topics of discrete math and their relevance to computing and communication engineering.
+- [Jukna.
+Extremal Combinatorics](https://web.vu.lt/mif/s.jukna/EC_Book_2nd/index.html) - Combinatorial techniques written largely with an eye to their applications in TCS, and mostly in complexity
 - [Rosenberg & Trystram.
 Understand Mathematics, Understand Computing: Discrete Mathematics That All Computing Students Should Know](https://www.springer.com/gp/book/9783030583750) - It endows the reader with an operational conceptual and methodological understanding of discrete mathematics for computing
 - [Gries & Schneider.
 A Logical Approach to Discrete Math](https://www.springer.com/gp/book/9780387941158) - It attempts to change the way we teach logic to beginning students.
 Instead of teaching logic as a subject in isolation, we regard it as a basic tool and show how to use it.
 - [Mariconda & Tonolo.
 Discrete Calculus: Methods for Counting](https://www.springer.com/gp/book/9783319030371) - An introduction to combinatorics, finite calculus, formal series, recurrences, and approximations of sums.
 Readers will find also deep insights into a range of less common topics rarely considered within a single book.